To qualify for the program, applicants must meet the following admissions requirements:

 Per Unit Cost: $2,244

 *$975 charged with tuition for HMGT-520 course, $975 charged with tuition for HMGT-570 course

 Other Fees: $1,000 – $2,000 depending on cost of airfare and lodging for residency

 The ability to pay for your education is always an important consideration.
 Many organizations offer tuition assistance to employees and, in some cases, cover 100 percent of tuition costs.
 Programs and policies vary among employers.
 Consult your human resources office to learn more about tuition assistance at your organization.

 Many options are available to fund your graduate education.
 The USC Financial Aid Office administers federal and private programs to assist you.

 For more information on applying for Financial Aid, please visit USC Financial Aid.

-The USC Price School is proud to partner with the Veterans Administration to provide VA Yellow Ribbon benefits to qualified students.
-The Price School has allocated funds for five Yellow Ribbon Awards each year at up to $10,000 for each award.
+We also partner with the Department of Veterans Affairs (VA) to provide Yellow Ribbon benefits up to $5,000 for each award to qualified students.
 The Yellow Ribbon Program provides additional funding for veterans who wish to attend private institutions which can be used to meet any or all of unmet tuition/fee needs, but cannot exceed the total cost of tuition and fees.
 To qualify to receive Yellow Ribbon benefits, students must be eligible for the maximum benefit rate (100%) under the Post-9/11 GI Bill (based on service requirements).